 Note, though, that it’s always better to set up the router from scratch to avoid possible setting conflicts.

-A robust full web interface with better AiMesh section
+A robust full web interface with a better AiMesh section

-The ZenWiFi XD4R uses the same interface as that of other Asus router.
+The ZenWiFi XD4R uses the same interface as that of other Asus routers.
 It has lots of settings and is responsive.

-What’s most interesting is the fact the ZenWiFi AX Mini’s AiMesh section now has a new “Optimization” function.
+What’s most interesting is that the ZenWiFi AX Mini’s AiMesh section now has a new “Optimization” function.
 Supposedly, it automatically optimizes the links between the router unit and the nodes.
-Going forward, Asus might add this to existing AiMesh routers.
+In the future, Asus might add this to existing AiMesh routers.